rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

  ```

 Better now, isn't it?
-Even this website, with its simplicity, has a layout component!
+Even this website, with its simplicity, has a layout component! 🤓

 <br/>

 ## But wait..
 There's more!!

 Yes, I haven't forgotten about reducers, the lengthy sagas, services, a ton of action creators and what not!
-But that's for the second part of this article since I don't want it to become too long and exhausting to read.
+But that's for the [second part of this article](/articles/architecting-react-applications-redux-store-services-and-sagas/) since I don't want it to become too long and exhausting to read.
 Also, this first part might serve as a good starting point for beginners or other fellow developers who are new to React development.

 <br/>